andylolu2/cuda-mnist/docs/blog.md

-# How Matrix Multiplication Works on the GPU
+# Matrix Multiplication on GPU

-One day, I woke up and realised how little I knew about how matrix multiplication works on the GPU.
-Having done so many ML projects, I feel ashamed (not really) that I don't know how the most important operation in ML works.
-I decided that I must go out of my PyTorch/JAX bubble and **venture into the horrors of CUDA**.
+This blog came from a sudden realisation of how little I knew about how matrix multiplication works on the GPU.
+Having done so many ML projects, I feel like I ought to understand how the most important operation in ML works: What is this "Tensor Core" thing?
+Why does everyone say "*data movement is the bottleneck*"?
+How fast can GPUs actually go?

+To answer these questions, I decided that I must go out of my PyTorch bubble and **venture into the abyss of CUDA**.
+I wrote this blog to document all that I have learnt, and hopefully anyone reading this wouldn't have to go through the pain of digging through CUDA docs/code as I did.

+If there is anything that I've learnt in this journey, it is **concurrent matrix multiplication is HARD**.
+Efficient matrix multiplication heavily depends on the specific hardware you are using and the problem size you are trying to solve.
+There is no one-size-fits-all solution.

+Enough nagging, let's dig in!

 ## Recap on GPU architecture

 Let's remind ourselves how (NVIDIA) GPUs work.
 A GPU achieves parallelism by running many **threads**.
-Each thread is executed on a single CUDA core, though at a given time, only a subset of the threads are active so there can be many more threads than CUDA cores available.
+Each thread is executed on a single CUDA core, though at a given time, only a subset of the threads are active, so there can be many more threads than CUDA cores available.
 Each thread, no matter it is active or not, has its own set of **registers**.

 A group of 32 threads is known as a **warp**.
 All threads in a warp must execute together (or be inactive together).
 In most cases, there are a lot more inactive warps than active warps, and the **warp scheduler** is responsible for choosing which warps to execute at a given time.
 This allows the GPU to hide the latency of memory accesses by scheduling other warps to execute while a warp is waiting for data.